jefebromden/jefebromden.github.io/content/posts/hugo-setup.md

 ```

 ## Starting Server
-To show the site on the browser, *Hugo* uses a *Live Server*, which will be watching changes made on your site's directory structure and files.
+To show the site on browser, Hugo uses a *Live Server*, which will be watching changes made on your site's directory structure and files.
 If a change is made, it will be reflected on the browser.
 ```bash
 # Start webserver
 hugo server